mercadopago/devsite-docs/guides/online-payments/checkout-pro/configurations.en.md

 }
 ```

-## Optimize Ad Conversion
+## Optimize your ad conversion

-We know it’s important to maximize your ads effectiveness.
-For this reason, we offer you the choice integrating Checkout Pro with Facebook Ads and Google Ads platforms, in order to associate payments to your campaigns.
+We know it's important to maximize the effectiveness and findability of your ads.

+Therefore, we offer the possibility to integrate Checkout Pro with the Facebook Ads and Google Ads platforms to associate payments to your business campaigns.

 ----[mla, mlb]----
 > NOTE
 >
 > Note
 >
-> Only instantly approved payments with credit or debit cards, money in Mercado Pago or with Mercado Credits will be associated.
+> Only payments approved instantly with credit and debit cards, cash on Mercado Pago or Mercado Credits will be associated.
 ------------

 ----[mlm, mlc, mco, mpe, mlu]----